Healthy Children

 Data Source: Child Protective Services Data System, Georgia Department of Human Services, Division of Family and Children Services.

 Footnotes: If there is substantial credible evidence that abuse or neglect has occurred, a report is determined to be substantiated.
-LNE (low number event) indicates that there were four or fewer events on which rates would be based.
+N.A.: Data Not Available, S: Data Suppressed indicates that there were 4 or fewer events on which rates would be based.

 Children with a substantiated incident of abuse (per 1,000) (Number & Rate per 1,000)